What a Week at Current Looks Like

 12:00-1:00 - Lunch (note, your actual lunch time is not set… you can eat whenever you’re hungry!).
 Head out to one of the restaurants right in Ambler downtown or prepare your lunch just like you’re at home in the Center’s kitchen.

-1:00-3:00 - Spend your afternoon watching and discussing a movie over popcorn in the lounge for the US History through Film course.
+1:00-3:00 - Spend your afternoon watching and discussing a movie over popcorn in the community room for the US History through Film course.

 3-3:30 - Hang with friends before heading out for the day.